YoteZip/LinuxCrackingBible/DRM/SteamDRM-Windows/defeating_steamdrm_windows.md

-# **SteamDRM (Windows)**
+# **SteamDRM / SteamStub (Windows)**

 This is a very basic DRM from Valve that wraps around an EXE.
-Also commonly referred to as SteamStub.
 It's primarily found on older games, but sometimes new games still come out with this wrapped around.
 I don't know why a developer would even bother in modern times.

 It is trivially unwrapped by a tool named [Steamless](https://github.com/atom0s/Steamless).
 Grab the latest release and put it in your toolkit.
 Steamless is a Windows application, but it works well enough through Wine.
 It comes with a GUI and CLI version - the CLI version should be a bit easier to use on Linux, but I didn't have any trouble running the GUI either.
 To set up a Wine prefix that can run Steamless, you need to run `WINEPREFIX=/path/to/wine/prefix winetricks -q dotnet48`, or omit `WINEPREFIX` to use the normal system prefix.